-Dr. Vakoch has published widely in scholarly books and journals in psychology, anthropology, space sciences, and the relationship between the arts and sciences.
-He serves as General Editor of the book series Ecofeminist Theory and Practice, published by Berghahn Books, and he is a member of the Editorial Board of the journal Ecopsychology.
+Dr. Vakoch has published widely in scholarly books and journals in psychology, anthropology, environmental studies, and space sciences.
+His recent books include Altruism in Cross-Cultural Perspective, Feminist Ecocriticism: Environment, Women, and Literature, and On Orbit and Beyond: Psychological Perspectives on Human Spaceflight.
+He serves as General Editor of the book series Ecocritical Theory and Practice, published by Lexington Books, and he is a member of the Editorial Board of the journal Ecopsychology.

 In addition to his position at CIIS, Dr. Vakoch is also the Director of Interstellar Message Composition at the SETI Institute, a nonprofit organization in Silicon Valley that conducts research and educational programs in astrobiology and the search for extraterrestrial intelligence (SETI).

 As a spokesperson on the cultural aspects of the SETI, he has been interviewed on radio and television shows on the BBC, NPR, ABC, The History Channel, The Discovery Channel, and many others.
 His work in SETI been featured in newspapers and magazines such as The New York Times, Nature, Science, New Scientist, and Der Spiegel.